Elizabeth-M-M/Liz-s-Toy-Problem/README.md

 ## Challenge 1: Student Grade Generator

 ### About the program
+This program will generate a student's grade from the marks input.

 - A prompt will request one to input student's marks.
 - Marks should be between 0 and 100.
 - The grade output would be as follows:(  A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40).